 - Do you have any legislation or practice on examination that specifically deals with trademarks that are well known or famous only abroad but are not registered domestically?

 Yes.
-Trademarks that are well known or famous only abroad but are not registered domestically can be protected according to Article 4(1)(xix) of the JPTMA.
+Trademarks that are well known or famous only abroad but are not registered domestically can be protected according to Article 4(1)(xix) of the Trademark Act of Japan.